The Churchill Factor

 The Churchill Factor: How One Man Made History is a book by British politician, journalist and former Prime Minister of the United Kingdom, Boris Johnson, in which he details the life of former Prime Minister Sir Winston Churchill.
 It was originally published on 23 October 2014 by Hodder & Stoughton.
+The 2015 French edition, published by Éditions Stock as Winston: Comment un seul homme a fait l'histoire, used Richard Deane Taylor's 1951 portrait of Winston Churchill as its cover artwork.